douglasnaphas/madliberation-scripts/scripts/009-2020_Video_Seder.md

 The Hebrew boy Moses was born on death row, and the first thing he did was get pretend-executed.

-He floated down the {{ something long and flat // shuffleboard table  //  // abyss }} in a boat made of {{ items // toothbrushes //  // ironing boards }}, and beached on the beach, where he was found by Pharaoh’s {{ type of person // personal trainer // This is my ___. // math inventor }}.
+He floated down the long {{ something long and flat // shuffleboard table  //  // abyss }} in a boat made of {{ items // toothbrushes //  // ironing boards }}, and beached on the beach, where he was found by Pharaoh’s {{ type of person // personal trainer // This is my ___. // math inventor }}.

 “He looks like a young {{ name of a celebrity // Harrison Ford // Watch out, that's ___. // Timothée Chalamet }},” she cried.
 “I will raise him as my own.
 I just hope he grows up to be {{ a practitioner of an occupation // a dentist //  // a product support specialist }}.”